microsoft/terminal/doc/specs/#653 - Quake Mode/#653 - Quake Mode.md

 * **H**ard to get these actions into other places in the UI that we want actions (unsure if this is even wanted)

-#### Conclusion
+##### Conclusion

 From an engineering standpoint, I like 1C the best.
 It doesn't complicate the existing keybinding parsing.
-The cost of modifying the existing action arg parsing just for globalSummon actions shouldn't be too high.
+The cost of modifying the existing action arg parsing just for `globalSummon` actions shouldn't be too high.
 It's also the most ergonomic for users to add this fairly complex setting.

 <hr>

+#### Which window, and where?

 When looking at the list of requested scenarios, there are lots of different ways people would like to use the global summon action.
 Some want the most